-Honest evaluation of your risk profile is an important first step.
+An honest evaluation of your risk and emotions is an important first step.
 It is pointless to build a portfolio and manage your own investments if you can't stick to your investment plan.

 Here are some great questions to ask yourself before taking on self-directed investing: